kamil5b/go-ptse-monolith/docs/WORKER_IMPLEMENTATION.md

 ## Overview

-Successfully implemented comprehensive worker support for the go-modular-monolith project with support for three major backends:
+Successfully implemented comprehensive worker support for the github.com/kamil5b/go-ptse-monolith project with support for three major backends:

 1. **Asynq** - Redis-backed task queue with built-in retry logic and scheduling
 2. **RabbitMQ** - Message broker with advanced routing and persistent queues